amirrouh/cardiovision/README.md

 as long as the numbers are the same for corresponding image and label.

 ## Install Cardiovision
+ ** On MACBOOM With Silicon Processor run this in the terminal first:
+ >export DOCKER_DEFAULT_PLATFORM=linux/amd64

 Navigate to the root directory where Dockerfile exists:
 >docker build -t cv_image .